ST10443731/historyApp/README.md

 that will prompt the user to re-insert the age that is in the selected age criteria.The age will be linked to the historic figures'age but in this case the age they passed on in.

-Here i will discuss how i used github.
+Here i will discuss how i used github.It is used to run test